AndrewLamWARC/react-state-demos/8-recoil/README.md

 Think of atoms as enabling getter and setters of reactive values in global state.

+Recoil 0.7.5 supports react Suspense.
+To test, open devtools, network tab and throttle speed to 3G slow.
+Then load the todo list remotely by pressing Load button - expect to see "Loading..." fallback message

 ## Component hierarchy

     App <- Navbar